diya-agrawal1/SignSense-AI/architecture.md

 ## 4. Gesture Classification

-This is the project's primary AI model.
+This is the project's primary AI model, served by `SignClassifierService.ts`.

 ### Model